-The front of the temple was being restored upon our visit, but you can still climb to the top if you’re visiting Tikal without a guide.
+The front of the temple was being restored upon our visit, but you can still climb to the top if you’re visiting the Tikal ruins without a tour.

 Since Temple IV still has a lot of restoration to go, Tikal management has built a wooden staircase to the top.

-We recommend visiting Tikal without a guide in the morning, but the lighting on the other pyramids would be best in the afternoon.
+We recommend visiting the Tikal ruins without a tour in the morning, but the lighting on the other pyramids would be best in the afternoon.

 Palace of the Windows (Bat Palace)